bollu/ppsspp-help/input/index.md

 #### PSP Settings ####

 __Daylight Savings__
-Used to enable and disable daylight savings in PPSSPP's time calculation.
+It is used to enable and disable daylight savings in PPSSPP's time calculation.

 __Date Format__

-Used to change the date format.
+It is used to change the date format.
 Supported formats are:

 __`YYYYMMDD`__ - eg: 2013 12 01 (1st December 2013)